 We seldom stare at our food and wonder where it came from – but we should.
 Because the truth is you are what you eat.
 When you take a bite of a juicy burger or a crisp piece of bacon you’re eating much more than a piece of meat.
 You’re consuming the care that went into raising the animal, from the soil up.

-You might be surprised to know that 70% of the meat sold in the U.S. contains antibiotics, synthetic growth hormones and artificial colors.
-It’s not exactly the classic picture of rolling green fields and sunny days.
+You might be surprised to know that 70% of the antibiotics and related drugs used in the U.S are administered to livestock to expedite growth and overcome the unnatural conditions of today’s industrial farms.1 It’s not exactly the classic picture of rolling green fields and sunny days.
 These farming methods affect much more than the animal, taking a toll on the environment and our health.
 That’s why we have passion and conviction for our quality standards and why you should know what’s in your meat.

 Hormones rush things along, unnaturally.